rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

     yearly

-If a rotation interval is not specified the log will be rotated whenever logrotate runs (unless another condition like &ldquo;size&rdquo; has been set).
+If a rotation interval is not specified the log will be rotated whenever logrotate runs (unless another condition like "size" has been set).

 If you want to use a time interval other than the keywords listed here you&rsquo;ll have to get clever with cron and a separate config file.
-For example, if you wanted to rotate a particular log file hourly, you could create a file in &ldquo;/etc/cron.hourly&rdquo; (you may need to create that directory too) that would contain a line like:
+For example, if you wanted to rotate a particular log file hourly, you could create a file in "/etc/cron.hourly" (you may need to create that directory too) that would contain a line like:

     /usr/sbin/logrotate /etc/logrotate.hourly.conf

-Then put the configuration for that hourly run of logrotate (the log file location, whether or not to compress old files, and so on) into &ldquo;/etc/logrotate.hourly.conf&rdquo;.
+Then put the configuration for that hourly run of logrotate (the log file location, whether or not to compress old files, and so on) into "/etc/logrotate.hourly.conf".

 #### Size

-You can specify a file size that logrotate will check when determining whether or not to perform a rotation by using the &ldquo;size&rdquo; command.
+You can specify a file size that logrotate will check when determining whether or not to perform a rotation by using the "size" command.
 The format of the command tells logrotate what units you&rsquo;re using to specify the size: